mediadrop/mediadrop/doc/dev/api.rst

-.. automodule:: mediacore.controllers.api.categories
+.. automodule:: mediadrop.controllers.api.categories

 Querying Categories
 -------------------

 MediaDrop provides two methods of listing categories:
-:meth:`index <mediacore.controllers.api.categories.CategoriesController.index>`
+:meth:`index <mediadrop.controllers.api.categories.CategoriesController.index>`
-for listing all categories in a flat list, and :meth:`tree <mediacore.controllers.api.categories.CategoriesController.tree>` for listing all categories in the hierarchy tree.
+for listing all categories in a flat list, and :meth:`tree <mediadrop.controllers.api.categories.CategoriesController.tree>` for listing all categories in the hierarchy tree.

 Both of these methods make use of the **category_info** dicts provided by the private
-:meth:`_info <mediacore.controllers.api.categories.CategoriesController._info>`
+:meth:`_info <mediadrop.controllers.api.categories.CategoriesController._info>`
 method.

 .. automethod:: CategoriesController._info